 Anchors Aweigh

-This 1945 musical came out right before the Japanese signed the surrender and put an end to the Second World War.
+This 1945 navy film was released just before the Japanese signed the surrender and brought an end to the Second World War.
 The film follows Gene Kelly and Frank Sinatra as two sailors on liberty in golden-age Hollywood.
-In this musical comedy, the sailors come across a lost, innocent kid who wants to one day join the Navy himself.
+In this musical comedy, the sailors encounter a lost, innocent boy who aspires to join the Navy himself one day.
 Then, the sailors proceed to hit on his aunt.

 It’s nice to see that nothing’s changed in the way sailors think since then.